Neighbor Up COVID-19 Rapid Response Grants

 Projects must build off the assets in the community (wisdom, skills, talents, and networks of individuals in the community, civic groups, institutions, physical space, local economy, and/or community culture).

 Only one proposal can be submitted by a group or organization at a time.

-A group or organization may receive up to two (2) grants in this process.
+A group or organization could receive up to two (2) grants in this process.

-Some groups or organizations declined funding will be allowed to reapply after discussing needed changes to their proposal with a member of the Neighbor Up COVID-19 Grant Making Committee and making those changes.
+Some groups or organizations declined funding were allowed to reapply after discussing needed changes to their proposal with a member of the Neighbor Up COVID-19 Grant Making Committee and making those changes.

-These grants do not fund individuals, large non-profit or large faith-based organizations, religious organizations for religious purposes, political campaigns, endowment funds, fundraising campaigns, for-profit entities, single businesses, or government entities.
+These grants did not fund individuals, large non-profit or large faith-based organizations, religious organizations for religious purposes, political campaigns, endowment funds, fundraising campaigns, for-profit entities, single businesses, or government entities.

-Grant applicants will be notified of funding decision via email within one day of the Neighbor Up COVID-19 Grantmaking Committee meeting.
-If approved for funding, you will receive an email letting you know, and you will be required to fill out some simple paperwork to receive your funding.
-If your proposal is declined funding, we are available to talk through the reasons why.
+Grant applicants were notified of funding decision via email within one day of the Neighbor Up COVID-19 Grantmaking Committee meeting.
+If approved for funding, groups received an email letting them know, and were required to fill out some simple paperwork to receive the funding.
+If a proposal was declined funding, we were available to talk through the reasons why.

-Groups and organizations awarded a grant will receive their funding within 14-20 days of the funding decision. (i.e. decisions are made every other Monday, and funds will be available by the Friday or Monday following the decision day if all required documents are submitted on time).
+Groups and organizations awarded a grant received their funding within 14-20 days of the funding decision. (i.e. decisions were made every other Monday, and funds were available by the Friday or Monday following the decision day if all required documents were submitted on time).